-- (A) explain the significance of various ethnic and/or cultural celebrations in the local community and other communities; and - (B) compare ethnic and/or cultural celebrations in the local community with other communities. - (12)(14) Culture.
+- (B) (A) [(B)] identify [historical] figures such as Helen Keller, [Helen Keller and] Clara Barton, and [contemporary figures such as] Ruby Bridges [and military and firstresponders] who exemplify good citizenship; and - (C) (B) [(C)] identify and discuss [explain the importance of] individual acts of civic responsibility, including obeying laws, serving and improving the community, serving on a jury, and voting : and : - (D) identify examples of nonprofit and/or civic organizations such as the Red Cross and explain how they serve the common good. - (10) [(12)] Citizenship.
+The student understands the impact of [individual and] group decisions on communities [in a constitutional republic] The student is expected to [:] - [(A) give examples of community changes that result from individual or group decisions;] - [(B) identify examples of actions individuals and groups can take to improve the community; and] - [(C)] identify examples of nonprofit and/or civic organizations such as the Red Cross and explain how they serve the common good. - (10) (11) [(13)] Culture.
+The student understands ethnic and/or cultural celebrations of the local community and other communities.
+The student is expected to: - (A) explain the significance of various ethnic and/or cultural celebrations in the local community and other communities; and - (B) compare ethnic and/or cultural celebrations in the local community with other communities. - (11) (12) [(14)] Culture.
 The student understands the role of heroes in shaping the culture of communities, the state, and the nation.
-The student is expected to: - Comment 19(A) identify and describe compare the heroic deeds of state and national heroes and military and first responders, such as including Hector P. Garcia, and James A. Lovell, and the Four Chaplains other individuals such as Harriet Tubman, Juliette Gordon Low, Todd Beamer, Ellen Ochoa, John "Danny" Olivas, and other contemporary heroes.;and - Comment 20(B) identify and describe analyze the heroic deeds of individuals such as , including Harriet Tubman, Todd Beamer, and other contemporary heroes military and first responders such as the Four Chaplains. - (13)(15) Culture.
+The student is expected to: - (A) identify and describe [compare] the heroic deeds of state and national heroes and military and first responders such as [, including] Hector P. Garcia , [and] James A. Lovell, and the Four Chaplains [other individuals such as Harriet Tubman, Juliette Gordon Low, Todd Beamer, Ellen Ochoa, John "Danny" Olivas, and other contemporary heroes]; and - (B) identify and describe [analyze] the heroic deeds of individuals such as Harriet Tubman, Todd Beamer, and other contemporary heroes [, including military and first responders such as the Four Chaplains]. - (12) (13) [(15)] Culture.
 The student understands the importance of writers and artists to the cultural heritage of communities.
-The student is expected to + - Comment 21(A) discuss identify various individual writers and artists such as Kadir Nelson, Tomie dePaola, and Phillis Wheatley, Carmen Lomas Garza, and Laura Ingalls Wilder and examples of their cultural heritage through their stories, poems, statues, and paintings and other forms of expression examples of cultural heritage from various communities; and - explain the significance of various individual writers and artists such as Carmen Lomas Garza, and Laura Ingalls Wilder, and Bill Martin Jr. and their stories, poems, statues, and paintings and other forms of expression examples of cultural heritage to various communities. - (14)(16) Science, technology, and society.
+The student is expected to [:] - [(A)] discuss [identify] various [individual] writers and artists such as Kadir Nelson, Tomie dePaola, Carmen Lomas Garza, and Laura Ingalls Wilder [and Phillis Wheatley] and examples of their cultural heritage through their stories, poems, statues, and paintings [and other examples of cultural heritage from various communities; and] - [(B) explain the significance of various individual writers and artists such as Carmen Lomas-Garza, Laura Ingalls Wilder, and Bill Martin Jr. and their stories, poems, statues, and paintings and other examples of cultural heritage to various communities.] - (13) (14) [(16)] Science, technology, and society.
 The student understands how individuals have created or invented new technology and affected life in various communities, past and present.
-The student is expected to: - Comment 22(A) identify scientists and inventors, individuals who have discovered scientific breakthroughs or created or invented new technology such as including Jonas Salk, Maria Mitchell, and others who have discovered scientific breakthroughs or created or invented new technology such as Cyrus McCormick, Bill Gates, and Louis Pasteur, and others; and - (B) describe identify the impact of scientific breakthroughs and new technology in computers, pasteurization, and medical vaccines on various communities. - Comment 23(15)(17)Social studies skills.
-The student applies critical-thinking skills to organize and use information acquired from a variety of valid sources, including digital electronic technology.
-The student is expected to: - (A) research information, including historical and current events, and geographic data, about the community and world, using a variety of valid print, oral, visual, and digital Internet resources; - (B) sequence and categorize information;
+The student is expected to: - (A) identify individuals who have discovered scientific breakthroughs or created or invented new technology such as [scientists and inventors, including] Jonas Salk, [Maria Mitchell, and others who have discovered scientific breakthroughs or created or invented newtechnology such as] Cyrus McCormick, Bill Gates, [and] Louis Pasteur, and others; and